 The Arnulfo D. Trejo Librarian of the Year Award is presented annually by REFORMA to recognize a librarian who has distinguished himself or herself in the field of librarianship, promoted and advocated services to the Spanish-speaking and Latino communities, and made outstanding contributions to REFORMA.

-The Arnulfo D. Trejo Librarian of the Year (LOTY) Award consists of a $500 stipend funded by TOMO Books and a commemorative plaque.
+The Arnulfo D. Trejo Librarian of the Year (LOTY) Award consists of a $500 stipend.

-The deadline for submitting nominations is May 24, 2019.
+The deadline for submitting nominations is 9AM Pacific time on June 22, 2020.

 Dr. Arnulfo Duenes Trejo, 1922 - 2002